Things to do and places to go....

 • Sheba’s Breasts & Execution Rock Hike

-A rewarding climb with panoramic views and a fascinating legend behind the name.
+A climb with panoramic views

 • Piggs Peak & Malolotja Nature Reserve

-Explore rugged mountain scenery, waterfalls, and canopy tours .
+Explore rugged mountain scenery, waterfalls, and canopy tours.

-Discover Swazi Culture
+Swazi Culture

 • Mantenga Cultural Village